sunshine144/Odd-frontier-hp-tracker/README.md

 4. View the history section to see past HP modifications.
 5. Use the "Print Scorecard" button to get a physical copy if needed.

+## Make Your Own or Run Locally
+1. Download the script.js, style.css, and index.html in the same folder and run the index.html in your browser.
+2. Load them on your website and have fun.
+3. Duplicate it here on github and make a free gihub site with it.  (that's what I have done here)

 ## Screenshot

 This is what is looks like when you start the program